 Security Officers and IT managers need to carefully handle external privileged access in an increasingly complex IT environment.
 It’s hard, but not impossible, by using the proper blend of access controls, security policy enforcement, auditing and monitoring and, as a last option, disciplinary actions.

-Netop Remote Control empowers security professionals to provide vendors’ technicians granular access to their systems while controlling and monitoring remote access.
-Netop makes no compromises when it comes to securing remote access for third-parties.
+Impero Connect empowers security professionals to provide vendors’ technicians granular access to their systems while controlling and monitoring remote access.
+Impero makes no compromises when it comes to securing remote access for third-parties.

 You can also start a free trial right here: